Simmonds, Gretzky engineer Metropolitans' All-Star Game win

 ''The guys are here on their break having fun,'' Boudreau said. ''You aren't going to get the intensity of a Stanley Cup Final, but the intensity of a preseason game would be good every now and again.''

-McDavid, the 20-year-old NHL scoring leader, got one of the afternoon's best goals early in the third when he slipped behind the Metropolitan defense, got a pinpoint long pass from Anaheim's Ryan Kesler and beat Sergei Bobrovsky's poke check with a nimble stop and a push shot while falling to his knees.
+McDavid, the 20-year-old NHL scoring leader, didn't use his peerless speed to dominate, but he got one of the afternoon's best goals early in the final.
+He slipped behind the Metropolitan defense, got a pinpoint long pass from Anaheim's Ryan Kesler and beat Sergei Bobrovsky's poke check with a nimble stop and a push shot while falling to his knees.

 ---